video

 And we use decimals with measurements to increase accuracy.

-This level of accuracy is really important in so many different fields of expertise, including medicine, biochemistry, construction, and so on and so forth.
+This level of accuracy is really important in so many different fields of expertise, including medicine, biochemistry, construction, and so and so forth.

-So hopefully you can see how important decimals are and how they've been used in the real world.
+So hopefully, you can see how important decimals are and how they've been used in the real world.

 A huge well done.